 San Dimas – A Slice of the Old West

-Straddling the San Gabriel and Pomona Valleys, San Dimas was first called Mud Springs when people began to settle there in the early 1800s.
+Straddling the San Gabriel and Pomona Valleys, San Dimas was first called Mud Springs when people settled there in the early 1800s.
 Part of the Rancho San Jose, the last Spanish land grant, the area was swampy, hence its nickname.

-The town was officially formed by the San Jose Ranch Company when the railroad came through in 1887 and the community’s name was changed to San Dimas to reflect the San Dimas Canyon to the north.
+The San Jose Ranch Company officially formed the town when the railroad came through in 1887, and the community’s name was changed to San Dimas to reflect the San Dimas Canyon to the north.
 E.M.
-Marshall opened the first business – a hardware store at the corner of Bonita and Depot Streets.
+Marshall opened the first business – a hardware store near Bonita and Depot Streets.

-In each of the townsites along the railroad, a hotel was built for the expected rush of settlers.
+A hotel was built for the expected rush of settlers in each of the townsites along the railroad.
 However, the land boom lasted only two short years before collapsing in 1889, without the San Dimas Hotel ever having had a single visitor.
-This historic building is the only one of the many hotels along the line from San Bernardino to Los Angeles that has survived into modern times.
+This historic building is the only one of the many hotels from San Bernardino to Los Angeles that has survived into modern times.
 When the hotel failed, it was purchased by the J.W.
-Walker family whose family occupied the home for six generations, from 1889 to 1978.
+Walker family, whose family occupied the home for six generations, from 1889 to 1978.
 After a stint as a restaurant, the old hotel was listed on the National Register of Historic Places and is now owned by the City of San Dimas.
-Also known as the Walker House, Carruthers Home, and the San Dimas Mansion, the historic landmark is located just north of the intersection of Bonita Avenue and San Dimas Avenue.
+Also known as the Walker House, Carruthers Home, and the San Dimas Mansion, the historic landmark is located just north of Bonita Avenue and San Dimas Avenue.

 San Dimas developed as an agricultural center like the many other small towns along the railroad.
-After trying out several different crops, area farmers recognized that oranges, lemons, and avocados did the best.
-At one time, the city boasted four citrus packing houses and a marmalade factory.
+After trying several different crops, area farmers recognized that oranges, lemons, and avocados did the best.
+The city once boasted four citrus packing houses and a marmalade factory.
 It was here that the Sunkist name, originally spelled “Sunkissed,” originated.
 The San Dimas Feed Company, established in 1897, continues to operate today and is the oldest business in the city.
-Unfortunately, by the 1950s the citrus trees were suffering from a disease and the quiet agricultural life came to an end as groves were cleared for housing tracts.
+Unfortunately, by the 1950s, the citrus trees suffered from a disease, and the quiet agricultural life ended as groves were cleared for housing tracts.

 Other historical peeks can be seen at the San Dimas Train Depot, which now serves as a museum, located on Bonita Avenue at the west end of Old Town; the old hotel, called the Walker House today, is just north of the intersection of Bonita and San Dimas Avenues; and the Chamber of Commerce located in the historic Martin House at 246 East Bonita Avenue.

 While in San Dimas, a “must stop” if you’re hungry is the Pinnacle Peak Steakhouse at 269 W. Foothill Boulevard.
-Here, you will find great mesquite-broiled steaks in an Old West saloon type atmosphere.
+You will find great mesquite-broiled steaks in an Old West saloon-type atmosphere here.

-Boasting a wagon train in its parking lot, Pinnacle Peak’s has been serving great food to travelers of the Mother Road for decades.
-But, know going in, that this is no “fancy” place.
-In fact, if you wear a tie in here, you’ll soon find it dangling from the ceiling with hundreds of other ties “donated” by the many other patrons who made the same mistake.
+Boasting a wagon train in its parking lot, Pinnacle Peak has been serving great food to travelers of the Mother Road for decades.
+But, know going in that this is no “fancy” place.
+If you wear a tie in here, you’ll soon find it dangling from the ceiling with hundreds of other ties “donated” by the many other patrons who made the same mistake.

 Glendora – Route 66 Proud

-Within just a few blinks you will know have entered Glendora, very easily the proudest Route 66 town along this stretch of the vintage highway.
-Dotted with signs and businesses named for the famous road, Glendora was the first city in California to change the name of its main street, which was Alosta Avenue, back to Route 66.
+Within just a few blinks, you will know you have entered Glendora, very easily the proudest Route 66 town along this stretch of the vintage highway.
+Dotted with signs and businesses named after the famous road, Glendora was the first city in California to change the name of its main street, Alosta Avenue, back to Route 66.

-The Glendora area was first settled by two former Confederate soldiers by the name of John Bender and Bryant Cullen in 1874 when both were homesteading 160 acres.
-Soon more families moved into the area and when the railroad came through in 1887, the town was laid out and given the name “Glendora” by a large landowner by the name of George Whitcomb.
+The Glendora area was first settled by former Confederate soldiers John Bender and Bryant Cullen in 1874 when both were homesteading 160 acres.
+Soon more families moved into the area, and when the railroad came through in 1887, the town was laid out and given the name “Glendora” by a large landowner named George Whitcomb.
 The name was coined from the glen behind his home and his wife’s name, “Ledora.”

 The new settlers began to plant castor beans, wheat, potatoes, and the ever-present citrus groves.
-By the turn of the century, Glendora had become the center of the citrus industry, shipping products all over the world.
-Over the years, the city continued to grow and orchards were replaced with new homes and businesses.
+By the turn of the century, Glendora had become the center of the citrus industry, shipping products worldwide.
+Over the years, the city continued to grow, and orchards were replaced with new homes and businesses.

 In addition to Glendora’s new signs and businesses along the Mother Road, the city continues to sport several vintage views of an earlier time along the path.

-At 1223 E. Route 66, once stood the Golden Spur Restaurant that had a history dating back some 100 years.
+At 1223 E. Route 66 once stood the Golden Spur Restaurant which had a history dating back some 100 years.
 Though its stucco exterior belies its long history, the Golden Spur began as a ride-up hamburger stand for the equestrian crowd.
-For decades the old restaurant offered a full menu of steak and seafood, but its vintage neon sign, complete with a cowboy boot, remains as a reminder of its colorful past.
+For decades the old restaurant offered a full steak and seafood menu, but its vintage neon sign, complete with a cowboy boot, remains a reminder of its colorful past.
 Unfortunately, The Golden Spur closed in October 2018.

-On the southwest corner of the intersection of Route 66 and Loraine hides a 1940’s gas station.
-Unless you stop and look for this wonderful relic, camouflaged by a tall evergreen hedge and a chain-link fence, you’ll never see it.
-A bit further down the road at 437 E Route 66, look for the old Alta-Dena Dairy painted in a myriad of vibrant colors and at 619 W. Route 66, you will see the Palm Tropics, one of the best maintained old motels along the route.
+On the southwest corner of the intersection of Route 66 and Loraine hides a 1940s gas station.
+You’ll never see this wonderful relic camouflaged by a tall evergreen hedge and a chain-link fence unless you stop and look for this wonderful relic.
+A bit further down the road at 437 E Route 66, look for the old Alta-Dena Dairy painted in a myriad of vibrant colors, and at 619 W. Route 66, you will see the Palm Tropics, one of the best-maintained old motels along the route.

-Glendora also sports a quaint downtown district where several of its buildings haven’t changed for more than a century.
-In addition, Glendora offers several annual festivities that celebrate its rich heritage such as the Flashback to the ’50s, the Great Glendora Festival and the Route 66 Mile Run.
+Glendora also sports a quaint downtown district where several buildings haven’t changed for over a century.
+In addition, Glendora offers several annual festivities that celebrate its rich heritage such as the Flashback to the ’50s, the Great Glendora Festival, and the Route 66 Mile Run.

 Azusa – The Canyon City

-The land began as a Mexican land grant in 1841 to Luis Arena who sold his holdings three years later to Henry Dalton, a wealthy merchant from Los Angeles.
+The land began as a Mexican land grant in 1841 to Luis Arena, who sold his holdings three years later to Henry Dalton, a wealthy merchant from Los Angeles.
 Dalton called his holding the Azusa Rancho de Dalton.
-He soon planted vineyards, built a winery, a distillery, a vinegar house, a meat smokehouse, and a flour mill.
+He soon planted vineyards and built a winery, a distillery, a vinegar house, a meat smokehouse, and a flour mill.
 When floods destroyed many of the mills in the canyons between Dalton’s property and San Bernardino, the Azusa mill prospered.

-Gold was discovered in nearby San Gabriel Canyon in 1854 which brought a flood of miners to the new boomtown of El Doradoville, built at the fork of the San Gabriel River.
+Gold was discovered in nearby San Gabriel Canyon in 1854, which brought a flood of miners to the new boomtown of El Doradoville, built at the fork of the San Gabriel River.
 Over the next 20 years, some twelve million dollars in gold was taken from the El Doradoville mines.
-However, during the floods of 1861 and 1862, the entire town was destroyed.
+However, the entire town was destroyed during the floods of 1861 and 1862.

-In 1860 Dalton’s ranch was resurveyed by the United States Land Office, taking 1 ½ miles from both the southern and eastern boundaries of the ranch.
-The land was then opened for homesteading, brining another influx of people into the area.
+In 1860 Dalton’s ranch was resurveyed by the United States Land Office, taking 1 ½ miles from the southern and eastern boundaries of the ranch.
+The land was then opened for homesteading, bringing another influx of people into the area.

-Though modern in all of its amenities today, Azusa still provides a number of vintage views of the past.
-The old Azusa railroad depot continues to stand as well as the historic bank building housing Wells Fargo at the intersection of Route 66 and Azusa Avenue.
+Though modern in all of its amenities today, Azusa still provides several vintage views of the past.
+The old Azusa railroad depot continues to stand, and the historic bank building housing Wells Fargo at the intersection of Route 66 and Azusa Avenue.

-Just west of the theater marquee look for two vintage motels, complete with signage at the Colonial Motel on 534 E Foothill Boulevard and the Stardust Motel at 666 E Foothill Boulevard.
+Just west of the theater marquee, look for two vintage motels with signage at the Colonial Motel at 534 E Foothill Boulevard and the Stardust Motel at 666 E Foothill Boulevard.

-Just two more blocks west will bring you to Azusa’s elegant 1932 City Hall, Auditorium and Library complex, which looks much the same as it did when the city was popularized by Mel Blanc on the Jack Benny radio show during the 1930s and ’40s.
+Just two more blocks west will bring you to Azusa’s elegant 1932 City Hall, Auditorium, and Library complex, which looks much the same as when Mel Blanc popularized the city on the Jack Benny radio show in the 1930s and ’40s.